Otis Air National Guard Base: Twenty-first century

 Otis ANGB was originally scheduled to be closed by the 2005 Base Realignment and Closure (BRAC), but it was spared in last minute decisions.
 However, the 102nd Fighter Wing did lose its F-15 Eagle and transitioned to a non-flying mission, redesignated as the 102d Intelligence Wing.
-The only military aircraft currently based at Otis ANGB are those of the Coast Guard, although transient military aircraft continue to use the facility, and the Navy has considered it as a place of interest should they decide to base naval forces in the Northeast again.
+The only military aircraft currently based at Otis ANGB are those of the Coast Guard and Army, although transient military aircraft continue to use the facility, and the Navy has considered it as a place of interest should they decide to base naval forces in the Northeast again.

 A partnership was created on December 22, 2006 among the Coast Guard, National Guard, and the Commonwealth of Massachusetts.
 The Coast Guard assumed control of the aviation facilities from the Air Force, the Air National Guard took over the management of the utilities, and the state funds the emergency services and fire protection.
 Improvements to the lighting system were put in control of the Coast Guard.
 The Federal Aviation Administration has released new flight procedures that identify the ICAO code KFMH with the name of Coast Guard Air Station Cape Cod.

 On November 6, 2009, ground was broken on new facilities for the 102nd Intelligence Wing.
 The airport was a NASA Space Shuttle launch abort site.
 In May 2013, it was announced that one third of the 104th Fighter Wing's F-15 aircraft would be moving to Otis to take up an alert mission for four to six months, as Barnes Municipal Airport's runway underwent renovation.

 In December 2013, Otis was selected as a test site by the United States Federal Aviation Administration to "aid in researching the complexities of integrating Unmanned Aircraft Systems into the congested, northeast airspace."
 Massachusetts Institute of Technology will work with Otis to test drones at the airport.